 Otsego Elementary School is a great place to be!
 I can not express enough how thankful I am for our dedicated staff, caring students, and active parents.
 Otsego is truly a family, and I am grateful to be a part of it!

-This year we will be starting a new math program called Bridges.
-We are excited to bring something new to our students that provides more hands-on, inquiry-based exploration of math in all domains.
-This program focused on problem-solving and skill building and is composed of three distinct but integrated components: Problems & Investigations, Work Places, and Number Corner.
+This year we will be continuing the new math program called Bridges that we implemented last year.
+We are excited to continue using the hands-on, inquiry-based exploration of math in all domains.
+This program focuses on problem-solving and skill building and is composed of three distinct but integrated components: Problems & Investigations, Work Places, and Number Corner.

-Additionally, we will be using a new Phonics resource in grades K-3 call From Phonics to Reading.
+Additionally, we will continue using the Phonics resource in grades K-3 call From Phonics to Reading that we implemented last year.
 This program will provide students with more in-depth instruction on phonics and the appropriate early reading skills for each grade level.

 Our continued success is dependent upon communication.
 I welcome your input.
 Feel free to email [email protected] or call 419-823-4381 option 4 at any time you think I can be of assistance.
 I send a weekly update during the school year.
 Please contact me if you do not receive the elementary update on Fridays throughout the school year and would like to be added to the distribution list.